yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 # DAM Audit Lite Question Bank v1.0

-## Overview
+## Purpose

-This document contains the official DAM Audit Lite question bank.
+This document contains the official question bank used by DAM Audit Lite.

-Each question measures a specific GEO-DAM signal.
+Each question is mapped to a specific GEO-DAM signal.

-Question Structure:

-* Signal
-* Question
-* Why It Matters
-* Positive Finding
-* Negative Finding
+The purpose of the question bank is to:

+* Measure Digital Perception Readiness
+* Support DAM Score calculation
+* Feed the Digital Perception Dataset
+* Serve as the source for future JSON implementations

 ---

-# ENTITY PRESENCE
+# Entity Presence

 ## EP1